idozii/CANCER-REGRESSION/README.md

 *Graph3: pairplot of target_deathrate with other important features* Figure_3.png

+### Evaluation (PLOTTING_PART)

-??=> Based on the plots, we can see that the target death rate is normally distributed and has a strong correlation with other features
+Based on the plots, we can see that the target death rate is normally distributed and has a strong correlation with other features

-!!Predicting target death rate using random forest regressor
+## PREDICTING